moras-p/moras-p/README.md

-- 👋 Hey there, I’m Paweł Moraś
+- 📢 Hi there!
+Paweł Moraś here
-- 👀 I like to code, tinker, edit travel videos, shoot photos, and explore the world
+- 📖 I like to learn stuff while exploring what the world has to offer
-- 🌱 I’m currently working at Pinio.io
+- 🛠️ I’m currently working at ---_---

 <!---
 moras-p/moras-p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.